Gynecology

 What Is Gynecology?

-Gynecology is the study of, diagnosis of and treatment of diseases and disorders having to do with the female reproductive system.
+Gynecology is the study of, diagnosis of, and treatment of diseases and disorders having to do with the female reproductive system.
 Gynecology and obstetrics, the study of medical issues related to birth, are very similar, and many gynecologists are also obstetricians.
-However, while obstetricians also focus on birthing issues, gynecologists focus on preserving the overall health of the female reproductive system.
+However, while obstetricians also focus on pregnancy and childbirth, gynecologists focus on preserving the overall health of the female reproductive system.

 The types of screenings gynecologists regularly conduct to preemptively search for disorders or diseases include: